cisco-sbgidm/idp-hook-updates/README.md

 1. Click _Protect this Application_ to get your integration key, secret key, and API hostname

 ### Generate a secret for authenticating Auth0 hook events
-Generate a the secret value Auth0 should send in the authorization header of requests
+Generate a secret value Auth0 should send in the authorization header of requests

 ### Set up AWS resources
 **TODO - after we decide on deployment options**